shannonbux/shannon-soper-portfolio/src/pages/gatsby-builds-dashboard/index.md

 ![future design idea depicting performance site changes over time](future-idea.png)

-The design we shipped gave a static snapshot of performance measurements, and users needed to track trends and compare past and future in order to trouble-shoot their website's performance and evolve the website over time.
+The design we shipped gave a static snapshot of performance measurements with no information about whether the measurements were better or worse than before.
+Users needed to track trends and compare past and future in order to trouble-shoot their website's performance and evolve the website over time.